Ochoja/calculator-repo/README.md

 # Calculator

-This calculator shows DOM manipulation at work
+This calculator shows DOM manipulation at work lol